jj1bdx/erlang-freebsd-port/README.md

+# This archive is historic: please use FreeBSD official Ports

+29-JUN-2015: I will not delete this archive for historic reference purpose, but I will no longer maintain this archive either.
+Jimmy Olgeni has been actively maintaining the original Erlang and other related ports.

-# (Unofficial) FreeBSD Port of Erlang/OTP runtime environment
+## For historic purpose only: (Unofficial) FreeBSD Port of Erlang/OTP runtime environment

+*Note: this archive is no longer maintained*

 This is an unofficial FreeBSD Port file for Erlang/OTP.
 The contents are based on the `lang/erlang-runtimexx` (where `xx` stands for the version number) Port available in the FreeBSD Port tree.